Celebrating the Birth of Ernest Hemingway

 Perhaps that is the greatest measure of Ernest Hemingway's legacy.
 Many writers leave behind memorable books.
 A select few change the course of literature.
 Rarer still are those whose work continues to inspire new readers and shape culture long after their lifetime has ended

-As we celebrate Ernest Hemingway's 127th birthday and the centennial of The Sun Also Rises, it is especially meaningful to hear from two members of the Hemingway family whose lives have been devoted to preserving and sharing his extraordinary legacy.
+As we celebrate Ernest Hemingway's 127th birthday and the centennial of The Sun Also Rises, it is especially meaningful to hear from three members of the Hemingway family whose lives have been devoted to preserving and sharing his extraordinary legacy.
 Their reflections offer a personal perspective on the man behind the legend and the enduring impact his work continues to have around the world.

 ~ Angela Hemingway Charles ~